visit-dav/visit/src/doc/using_visit/Animation/Movie_tools.rst

 Movie tools
 -----------

-VisIt provides a command line utility based on VisIt's Command Line Interface that is called ``visit -movie`` .
+VisIt provides a command-line utility based on VisIt's Command-line Interface that is called ``visit -movie`` .
 The ``visit -movie`` movie generation utility is installed with all versions of VisIt and can be used to generate movies using session files or Python scripts as input.
 If you want to design movies